RedisGraph/RedisGraph/docs/commands/graph.query.md

 (Since RedisGraph v2.10)

-The `SPpaths` function returns one, _n_, or all minimal-weight, [optionally] bounded-cost, [optionally] bounded-length paths between a pair of entities.
+The `algo.SPpaths` procedure returns one, _n_, or all minimal-weight, [optionally] bounded-cost, [optionally] bounded-length distinct paths between a pair of entities.
+Each path is a sequence of distinct nodes connected by distinct edges.

-`SPpaths()` is a MATCH mode in which only the paths matching all criteria are captured.
-Both the source and the target nodes must be bound in an earlier WITH-demarcated scope to invoke `SPpaths()`.
+`algo.SPpaths()` is a MATCH mode in which only the paths matching all criteria are captured.
+Both the source and the target nodes must be bound in an earlier WITH-demarcated scope to invoke `algo.SPpaths()`.

 Input arguments: